 - (e) Before May 1, 2007 PennantPark Investment was taxed as a corporation under Subchapter C of the Internal Revenue Code of 1986, as amended (the "Code"), and subject to corporate-level federal, state and local taxes.
 From May 1, 2007, PennantPark Investment has complied with the requirements of Subchapter M of the Code, and expects to be subject to tax as a regulated investment company, or "RIC".
 As a corporation, PennantPark Investment accounted for income taxes using the asset liability method prescribed by FASB Statement No. 109, "Accounting for Income Taxes."
 Under this method, income taxes were provided for amounts currently payable and for amounts deferred as tax assets and liabilities based on differences between the financial statement carrying amounts and the tax bases of existing assets and liabilities.
-Federal, state and local taxes of \$105,880 were accrued and included in PennantPark Investment's statement of operations for the year ended September 30, 2007.
-These amounts were paid to the tax authorities in December 2007.
-Based upon PennantPark Investment's qualification and election to be subject to tax as a RIC as of its next taxable year-end, we do not anticipate any material taxes in the future.
+Based upon PennantPark Investment's qualification and election to be subject to tax as a RIC as of its next taxable year-end, we do not anticipate paying any material corporate-level taxes in the future.
 The Company recognizes in its financial statements the effect of a tax position when it is more likely than not, based on the technical merits, that the position will be sustained upon examination. - (f) Dividends and distributions to common stockholders are recorded on the ex-dividend date.
 The amount, if any to be paid as a dividend is determined by the board of directors each quarter and is generally based upon the earnings estimated by management.
 Net realized capital gains, if any, are distributed at least annually. - (g) In September 2006, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") 157, Fair Value Measurements, which clarifies the definition of fair value and requires companies to expand their disclosure about the use of fair value to measure assets and liabilities in interim and annual periods subsequent to initial recognition.
 Adoption of SFAS 157 requires the use of the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-At this time, PennantPark Investment is in the process of reviewing SFAS 157 against its valuation policies to determine future applicability. - (h) In February 2007, the FASB issued Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115.
+At this time, PennantPark Investment is in the process of reviewing SFAS 157 against its valuation policies to determine its future applicability. - (h) In February 2007, the FASB issued Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115.
 This statement permits an entity to choose to measure many financial instruments and certain other items at fair value.
 This statement applies to all reporting entities, and contains financial statement presentation and disclosure requirements for assets and liabilities reported at fair value as a consequence of the election.
 This statement is effective for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-The Company does not expect the adoption of this statement to have a significant effect on the Company's financial position or its result of operations.
+At this time, PennantPark Investment is in the process of reviewing SFAS 159 against its valuation policies to determine its future applicability.